Cody Barton signs rookie deal, all Seattle draft picks now under contract

-Linebacker Cody Barton, Seattle’s third-round pick in the 2019 NFL Draft at number 88 overall, has signed his rookie contract with the team, according to a tweet sent out by his agency, DEC Management.
+Linebacker Cody Barton, the Seahawks’ third-round pick in the NFL draft at No. 88 overall, signed his rookie contract with the team, according to a tweet sent out Friday by his agency, DEC Management.

 That means all 11 Seattle draft picks are now officially under contract.
 Barton will receive the standard four-year rookie contract worth up to $3.4 million with a bonus of $884,124, according to figures from OvertheCap.com.

-Years and contract totals are slotted based on where players are drafted.
-But players can negotiate a few items such as when the bonus will be paid out — players generally want it all a quickly while teams often prefer to spread it out — and how much of the overall contract is guaranteed.
+Years and contract totals are based on where players are drafted.
+But players can negotiate a few items such as when the bonus will be paid out — players generally want it all a quickly while teams often prefer to spread it out — and how much of the contract is guaranteed.

-Draft picks not under contract typically sign injury protection waivers allowing them to take part in practices/workouts before signing, and Barton has participated in everything.
+Draft picks not under contract typically sign injury protection waivers allowing them to take part in practices/workouts before signing.
+Barton has participated in all the work outs thus far.

 Barton has been playing middle linebacker where he will contend with Austin Calitro to be the backup to Bobby Wagner.